M-deline/chal18socialnetapi/README.md

 - Previous modules from University of Denver Bootcamp
 - “Understanding the Mongoose __V Field.”
 ObjectRocket Understanding the Mongoose v Field Comments, kb.objectrocket.com/mongo-db/understanding-the-mongoose-__v-field-1011.
 Accessed 17 Nov.
 2023.
 - Rosenkranz, Alex.
 “Date Formats.”
 Gist, 2020, gist.github.com/arosenkranz/c9e9e1f360d4bbc93b29f3b523893fff.
+- Thanks to my friend and tutor Rebecca for helping me with the bonus and helping me make sure that the syntax was correct for the different routes and time.